couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 [Asymmetric Object Types](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-asymmetric-object-type) are unique to Realm and Atlas Device sync as a way to control insert-only documents.

 All documents inserted into a Couchbase Lite database are a document.
-When you retrieve a document from the Couchbase Lite Database, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.
+When you retrieve a document from the Couchbase Lite Database using the Collection API and provide a documentId, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.

 Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) that handles what documents should be synced via documents being assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.

 ### Realm Object Types